seanghay/pumi-js/README.md

 # pumi

-A collection of administrative regions in Cambodia including Provinces, Districts, Communes and Villages.
+A JavaScript library for querying administrative regions in Cambodia including Provinces, Districts, Communes and Villages.

 > Forked from [kruyvanna/node-pumi](https://github.com/kruyvanna/node-pumi)